 Life can throw unexpected financial challenges our way sometimes, and when you're struggling with debt it can feel like the problem is never going to be solved.
 But there are in fact lots of solutions available to help you get your finances back on track.

 If you're confused about what bad credit actually is, and how you can move forward once you've accumulated some bad credit on your record, then read on.
-We'll look at exactly what bad credit is and examine whether debt consolidation could be a great solution to get you out of a sticky financial spot.
+We'll look at exactly what bad credit is and examine whether finding one of the best debt consolidation companies could be a great solution to get you out of a sticky financial spot.

 What is bad credit?